caravanuden/spotify_recsys/README.md

 ### Major findings

 I found the top artists, tracks, and most-followed playlists for the data (from the period Jan 2010- Oct 2017).
-See my exploratory anaylses for the complete top-20 lists.
+See my exploratory analyses for the complete top-20 lists.

 By using kmeans to cluster playlists by genre, I found that there are not playlist-level features (besides name, of course) that differentiate playlists from different genres.
 Interestingly, the rock, country, and party genres had the highest f-scores (of 0.13, 0.12, and 0.11, respectively) under my model out of all of the genres.